-Quarterly Intensive Week overall schedules of class assignments for the first year are given each student upon entry during Orientation.
+Intensive Day overall schedules of class assignments for the first year are given each student upon entry during Orientation.
 At any time, students can refer to the MTSA website (www.mtsa.edu) to view the updated schedule.

-♦ Meals during Intensive Weeks
+Meals during Intensive Days

-The School periodically provides lunch and snacks for DNAP Completion Degree students during the quarterly intensive weeks.
+The School periodically provides a meal and snacks for DNAP Completion Degree students during the Intensive Sessions.